bernardoenock/project_management_enock/client/README.md

 ## Data and Deploy view

-This project have a Server, if you wants just look check this link:
+This project have a Server.

 If you wants to run local, run the [Server](../server) too.